Learning general conditional independence structures via the neighbourhood lattice: Projection and regression interpretation

-\end{lem} When any of these conditions hold we write $P \le Q$.
+\end{lemma} When any of these conditions hold we write $P \le Q$.

 The equivalence of (a) and (b) follows from self-adjointness of orthogonal projections.
 Note that $PQ$ in Lemma~\ref{lem:proj:order} is not necessarily a projection (unless $P$ and $Q$ commute).
 One can show that the above order turns $\Prj(\Hil)$ into a complete lattice.
-The join and meet of two elements $P,Q \in \Prj(\Hil)$ can be expressed as follows:
+The meet and join of two elements $P,Q \in \Prj(\Hil)$ can be expressed as follows: